 Take the time right now, to make put this post to work.
 Lock it in your social media scheduler so that it gets posted regularly, always bringing new readers in.
 Add it to any summary pages you have [start here page, side bar category section, other blog post mentions etc].

-HECK YAH MAN, your post is officially complete! *BAM*
+HECK YAH, your post is officially complete! *BAM*

 And now…time to get cranking on another amazing blog post to help and serve others!